 ➤ Pro Tip: One of the most important stages of the lifecycle is right now, between the repeat customer and the loyal (premium, VIP, etc.) customer.
 These customers are spending the most with you on a frequent basis.
 It’s not out of the question at this juncture to go out of your way to provide “above the top” or exceptionally personalized — even hand-crafted — experiences for this special segment.
 You’ve got them on the cusp of something amazing, so give it your all.

 ► Loyalty programs.
-Customers that sign up for loyalty programs obviously care deeply about remaining loyal to your brand.
+Customers that sign up for customer loyalty programs obviously care deeply about remaining loyal to your brand.
 You’ve worked hard to earn their loyalty, so be sure to show these fans the amazing benefits of remaining a VIP member.
 The key is to communicate the unique value they’ll get given their higher status with your brand — showing them how close they are to getting their next reward, adding specialty product recommendations, or even inviting them to special events.

 - Loyalty or VIP emails.
-Special campaigns (or even sporadic, ad-hoc single emails) often work well for VIP or loyalty members.
+Special campaigns (or even sporadic, ad-hoc single emails) often work well for VIP or loyalty program.
 Let these beloved buyers know that they are your most important customers, and offer them a personalized discount on their next order.
 You’ll likely see the order come sooner and have it be a bigger order than usual.
 These campaigns target your high rollers — the customers that may not buy often (or maybe they do), but who will more often than not go big when they buy.

 If customers purchase repeatedly and in an even somewhat predictable pattern, you’re golden.
 They’re in, they’re happy, and they’re on the way to lifetime loyalty if not there already.
 But if they show signs of defecting — essentially going latent — then you’ve got a big opportunity to re-engage them with win-back campaigns.